 Organise other ways to see your friends

 It might seem that the only time you see your friends is when there is alcohol involved.
 This might make it harder to cut down on drinking or even stop you from doing so.
 Try to organise to see your friends to do something else that doesn’t involve drinking.
-It doesn’t have to be anything big, it might just be to go for a game of frisbee or a walk, go for lunch or to the cinema.
+It doesn’t have to be anything big, it might just be going for a walk, for lunch or to the cinema.
+Activities such as board games, puzzles and art can be good ways to spend time with friends that does not involve alcohol.

 Organise to do stuff in the mornings